amueller69/Law-School-Notes/Fall-2018/Torts/05-Causation.md

   * Same foreseeability test applied, but this time D held liable
   * Difference an outcome suggests underlying policy rationale: that of placing liability on the least cost avoider.
 Ps in first case were in better position to avoid damage then those in the second.
 * Harm within the Risk
-  * Cardozo narrows foreseeability in *Palsgraf*
-  * Determines whether the victim was in foreseeable range of those harmed by an action and whether it was reasonably forseeable that an action risk harm to that particular class of persons
+  * Cardozo narrows foreseeability in *Palsgraf*: must determine whether the victim was in foreseeable range of those harmed by an action and whether it was reasonably forseeable that an action risk harm to that particular class of persons
   * Under this formulation, when a D outside the class of people to which harm is reasonably foreseeable (i.e. those to whom no duty is owed) is harmed, P is not liable
+  * RTT:LPEH §29 - Limitations on Liability for Tortious Conduct
+    * > An actor's liability is limited to those harms that result from the risks that made the actor's conduct tortious.
+    * Comment a: Attempts to limit liability with greater precision that substantial-factor test, thus does not use the language
+    * Comment d
+      * "[A]n actor should be held liable only for harm that was among the potential harms—the risks—that made the actor's conduct tortious"
+      * Applying this rule requires a consideration of, "(a) the risks that made the actor's conduct tortious, and (b) whether the harm for which recovery is sought was a result of any of those risks"
+      * "The magnitude of the risk is the severity of the harm discounted by the probability that it will occur.
+For purposes of negligence, which requires foreseeability, risk is evaluated by reference to the foreseeable (if indefinite) probability of harm of a foreseeable severity"
+  * While this standard has an overlap with concept of duty in negligence, the latter is a question of law while scope of liability is a question of fact
+  * The standard appeals to intuitive notions of fairness and proportionality by limiting liability to harms that result from risks created by the actor's wrongful conduct, but for no others.
+It also provides sufficient flexibility to accommodate fairness concerns raised by the specific facts of a case.
+* Courts have increasingly moved toward adopting a foreseeability test for scope of liability in negligence cases.
+Currently, virtually all jurisdictions employ a foreseeability (or a stricter risk) standard for some range of scope-of-liability issues in negligence cases

 #### *Overseas Tankship (U.K.) Ltd. v.
 Mort's Dock & Engineering Co., Ltd. (Wagon Mound No. 1)*